 What about Driver’s License points?
-So what happens when you get a DUI in Arizona to your drivers license?
-For your first offense your drivers license will be suspend for 90 days, with a second offense requiring a full year loss of your license.
-For any drug offense you will also lose your license for 1 year, and a felony will make you cough up your license for 3 years.
+So what happens when you get a DUI in Arizona on your driver’s license?
+For your first offense, your driver’s license will be suspended for 90 days, with a second offense requiring a full-year loss of your license.
+For any drug offense, you will also lose your license for one year, and a felony will make you cough up your license for three years.

-As far as points go, if you get 8-12 Points within your first year the MVD will requiring schooling or a 3 month suspension of your drivers license; 13-17 points will lead to a 3 Mo.
+As far as points go, if you get 8-12 Points within your first year the MVD will require schooling or a three-month suspension of your driver’s license; 13-17 points will lead to a 3 Mo.
 Suspension of your license; 18-23 points will lead to a 6 Mo.
-Suspension; and more than 24 points in your first three years will result in a 1 year suspension of your license.
+Suspension; and more than 24 points in your first three years will result in a 1-year suspension of your license.

 Ignition Interlock Device Requirements for a DUI in Arizona

 The Motor Vehicle Division (MVD) in Arizona requires any DUI offenders to install an “ignition interlock device” on their vehicle.
-The ignition interlock is vehicle-specific, and is an alcohol breath test that immobilizes the vehicle until a measured breath sample determines that that driver has not been drinking.
+The ignition interlock is vehicle-specific and is an alcohol breath test that immobilizes the car until a measured breath sample determines that that driver has not been drinking.

 DUIs are Worse for Minors

 If you’re under 21, the penalties are even more severe.
 Arizona has adopted a Zero Tolerance stance toward minors and drinking.
 If you’re found driving with any detectable amount of alcohol or drugs in your system, your license will automatically be suspended for up to two years.
 Plus, you’ll face additional penalties, including fines and possible jail time.

 A DUI charge is often a turning point in an individual’s life.
 In addition to facing severe criminal charges, the individual may also be acknowledged for the very first time that he or she has a substance abuse problem.